-- 1) to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2020 (Proposal 1); - 2) to ratify the appointment of KPMG ("KPMG") as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2021 (Proposal 2); - 3) to elect three directors (one director to represent the holders of the Class E shares of the Bank's common stock (("Class E Director") and two directors to represent the holders of all classes of shares of the Bank's common stock ("All Classes Directors")), each to serve a three-year term (Proposal 3); - 4) to approve, on an advisory basis, the compensation of the Bank's executive officers (Proposal 4); and - 5) to transact such other business as may properly come before the Annual Meeting.
+- 1) to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2020 (Proposal 1); - 2) to ratify the appointment of KPMG ("KPMG") as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2021 (Proposal 2); - to elect three directors (one director to represent the holders of the Class E shares of the Bank's common stock (("Class E Director") and two directors to represent the holders of all classes of shares of the Bank's common stock ("All Classes Directors")), each to serve a three-year term (Proposal 3); - 4) to approve, on an advisory basis, the compensation of the Bank's executive officers (Proposal 4); and - 5) to transact such other business as may properly come before the Annual Meeting.

 The Board has fixed the close of business on March 15, 2021 as the record date for determining shareholders entitled to notice of, and to vote at, the Annual Meeting.
-The presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting generally.
-In addition, the presence (in person or by proxy) of holders representing at least one half ($\frac{1}{2}$) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share, of each such class is necessary to constitute a quorum at the Annual Meeting for the purpose of electing directors of such class.
-If a quorum is not attained at the Annual Meeting will be held at 10:30 a.m.
-(Panama time) on Thursday, April 22, 2021, at the same location.
-At such second meeting, a quorum at the Annual Meeting generally will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders present (in person or by proxy) at such meeting.
+The presence (in person or by proxy) of holders representing at least one half (1⁄2) of the total issued and outstanding shares of all classes of the Bank's common stock, plus one additional share of the Bank's common stock, is necessary to constitute a quorum at the Annual Meeting generally.
+In addition, the presence (in person or by proxy) of holders representing at least one half (1⁄2) of the issued and outstanding shares of each class of the Bank's common stock electing directors at the Annual Meeting, plus one additional share, of each such class is necessary to constitute a quorum at the Annual Meeting for the purpose of electing directors of such class.
+If a quorum is not attained at the Annual Meeting scheduled to be held on Wednesday, April 21, 2021, at 10:30 a.m.
+(Panama time), then a second meeting, a quorum at the Annual Meeting generally will be constituted by the shareholders present (in person or by proxy) at such meeting; and for the purpose of electing directors, a quorum will be constituted by the shareholders of each separate class of shares present (in person or by proxy) at such meeting.